 Amphibious Warships and Asbestos Use

-According military documents and memo, more than 250 different types of asbestos-containing products were used when making military vessels.
-Many of these products were used when constructing and repairing amphibious warships.
+According to military documents and memos, over 250 different types of asbestos-containing products were used when making military vessels.
+Many of these products were also used when constructing and repairing amphibious warships.
 Asbestos-containing products on amphibious were found in:

 - Packing materials